DE EN FR

 Edit your profile

 The user menu in the top right (web) or the user icon in the brand bar (mobile) takes you to the profile.
-You can edit profile picture, first name, last name, email address, password, language (de/en/fr), units (km/mi), email notifications and the idle time for automatic sign-out (15, 30, 60, 120 minutes or never).
+You can edit profile picture, first name, last name, email address, password, language (de/en/fr), units (km/mi) and email notifications.

 Sign out